ikok07/basic-next-ts-services-template/README.md

 # Basic Backend Template

 > [!NOTE]
-> This is a template I created for my own project.
+> This is a template I created for my own projects.
 Feel free to modify it as you like

 ---